 3 shot in suspected terror attack in Tel Aviv; gunman killed, police say

-A gunman opened fire on a crowded street in Tel Aviv, Israel, Thursday night, wounding three.
+A gunman opened fire on a crowded street in Tel Aviv, Israel, Thursday night, wounding three people.
 The gunman was killed by police, Israeli authorities said.

 "A short time ago, a report was received of a terror attack in Tel Aviv," Israel Police said on Twitter.
 "A suspect shot 3 civilians who were wounded in different degrees.
 The terrorist was neutralised by police officers."